 In addition to this, SwissCovid digs more the digital divide, makes users captive of Apple/Google, and strengthens their monopoly and control on mobile digital technologies.
 With respect to digital sovereignty, it moved in the wrong direction.

 Since SwissCovid was deployed, there was time to correct technical issues.
 We can assume that this system is mature and there is almost no chance it will improve any more.
-We can see that it played no role to avoid the second wave and its semi-lockdown.
-We doubt it has any utility, besides generating academic praises.
+We can see that it played no role to avoid the second and third waves and their semi-lockdown.
+Its role is to spot at-risk contacts at a distance of up to 1.5m which last at least 15 minutes while FOPH has been constantly requiring social distances of at least 1.5m and measures were taken to make many of such contacts illegal.
+We doubt SwissCovid has any utility, besides generating academic praises.

 The law specifies that the Government should shut down SwissCovid if it appears that it is not efficient enough to fight against the pandemic LEp Art.60a al.8.
 We find abnormal that since June 2020, there is still no reliable efficiency evaluation.
 There is no established objective metric to measure the efficiency, nor any precision about what "efficient enough" would mean, nor any plan to have any independent audit which is exempt from conflict of interest.
 There is no agenda to terminate SwissCovid besides the expiration of the legal basis on June 30, 2022.
 However, SwissCovid has a cost.
 We think it is high time to have an objective evaluation of SwissCovid and to consider to shut it down if the evaluation is not good.